EliaKobayashi/Dietary_Application_Project/README.md

 Figure 3.
 ER Diagram For the Attributes Requested By the Client

-As shown in figure 3, in the "meal" class, the attributes are "protein", "fats", "calories", "carbohydrates", "days", and "meal".
-This class details all the nutrients that the client would like to log into the application.
-The second class which is "User" has the attributes "password", "name", "age", "Residence", "Dietary_restrictions", and "Username".
-This class details personal information as well as log in information of the users.
+As shown in figure 3, in the "nutrients" table, the attributes are "protein", "fats", "calories", "carbohydrates", "day_picked".
+This table details all the nutrients that the client would like to log into the application.
+The second class which is "User" has the attributes "id", "username", "email", "password".
+This class details the email and information as well as log in information of the users.

 ### Table of Data